AI Annotation Explained

 Image Annotation

 Image Annotation is used for various AI tasks, including object recognition and detection, labeling images, classification, and segmentation.
-The most popular types of image annotations for virtual assistants are Image Semantic Segmentation and Object Classification.
+The most popular types of image annotation tools are Image Semantic Segmentation and Object Classification.
 Annotators annotate and separate different objects or regions in an image, allowing AI models to understand the boundaries and relationships between various objects present in the image.

 Object classification then helps virtual assistants to focus on the important objects present in images (like shell windows and associated shell commands, or a table in Microsoft Excel, etc.) to extract meaningful information and hence provide more targeted and precise responses or actions based on such insights.